rti/lstvis/README.md

 ===============================

 Visualize objdump's .lst / .lss files to understand the size of compiled code.

-Lstvis analyzes sections and symbols referenced in objdump's output and compiles those information into a ordered list of graphs including source code, assambly code and raw binary data.
+Lstvis analyzes sections and symbols referenced in objdump's output and compiles those information into an ordered list of graphs including source code, assambly code and raw binary data.

 Howto use